mess [noun] from Old French, mes, meaning ‘a portion of food’:

 Some things for you to know:

 me: I’m Laura, English by birth and Australian by residency.
 I live in a tiny shoebox apartment with my best friend (my husband Aaron), our dog Loki, several plastic dinosaurs, lots of pencils and a collection of glass Ball jars.
 I’m a Christ-follower.
-I have freckles, reddish-brown hair and chopstick arms.
+I have freckles, brownish hair and chopstick arms.
 I like to exercise, in part so I can eat more fried potatoes and guacamole.
 I begrudgingly work full-time and squeeze in as much cooking as possible for pleasure, nourishment and relaxation.

 beginnings: According to my beautiful mum Kim, my first dish was a batch of ‘biscuits’ (the English kind; if you’re an American just think ‘cookies’) baked with supervision at the age of three.
 I was excitedly given free reign in the kitchen which, after an hour or so, led to a delicious concoction of baked flour and water.
 Me: “…they don’t taste very nice, do they?”
 Mum: “Well darling, biscuits usually need some butter and sugar”.
 Thankfully, I’ve improved since then (evidence here).